Link colours: external dictionaries in green, internal website links in light blue, external website links in dark blue

 • external links: wikipedia / rigpawiki / rywiki

 ≫ trivisha (Sanskrit: त्रिविष, trivisha; IAST = tri + viṣa, “poison, venom, anything actively pernicious”; Tibetan: དུག་གསུམ་, dug sum; Wylie: dug gsum) = the 3 poisons in the Mahayana, which are referred to in the Theravada tradition as the “three unwholesome roots” (Pāli: अकुसलमूल, IAST: akusalamūla; Sanskrit: अकुशलमूल, IAST: akuśalamūla = अकुशल akuśala “inauspicious, evil” +मूल mūla “root, basis, foundation”).
-In Sanskrit, these are:
+They are specifically purified by the three trainings that comprise the Noble Eightfold Path.
+In Sanskrit, the three poisons are:

 (1) moha (Sanskrit & Pāli: मोह, IAST: moha) = delusion, confusion, bewilderment, ignorance.